 7. The salad bar is your friend.

-This is one of our diet tips that is an time saver when you forget to pack your lunch!
+Diet tips that help you save time are essential.
+This next one is a life saver when you forget to pack a lunch!
 Check out the options at your local grocery store salad bar—this may be a great way to purchase smaller amounts of veggies that are pre-washed and pre-cut.
-You can stock up on snacks for the week, or get easy toppings to add to your South Beach Diet meals (we love adding fresh spinach, artichoke hearts and tomatoes to the Garlic Cheese Flatbread >).
+You can stock up on snacks for the week or get easy toppings to add to your South Beach Diet meals (we love adding fresh spinach, artichoke hearts and tomatoes to the Garlic Cheese Flatbread >).

 8. Include at least 30 minutes of activity.

-In Phase 2, you’re cleared to ramp up your daily movement.
+Ramp up your daily movement to ramp up your weight loss.
 Try out new exercises and find the ones you enjoy the most.
 Schedule time in your planner, like you would do for a work meeting, to make sure you have time set aside to do it every day.